xflipperkast/PVZ2_NX/README.md

 `pvz2_nx` is still under development.

 Some builds may contain experimental fixes or diagnostics.
 A build should not be considered hardware-stable until it has been tested on an actual Nintendo Switch.
+Exampled: (Stable 1.0.0/ Dev 1.0.1)

 ---